g

 Herbs To Avoid During Pregnancy

-Even though herbs have served us well for centuries as seasonings and medicinal herbal remedies, many can be harmful to pregnant mothers and their developing babies.
+Although herbs have served us well for centuries as seasonings and natural remedies, these herbs to avoid during pregnancy are potentially harmful to mothers and developing babies.

-Some herbs cause uterine contractions that may lead to miscarriage, premature birth or injury to the fetus.
-Others can cause high blood pressure, birth defects or even death.
+Some herbs are unsafe during pregnancy because they can induce uterine contractions that could lead to miscarriage, a premature birth or injury to the fetus.
+Others herbs are harmful during pregnancy because they can cause high blood pressure, birth defects or even death.

 These include aniseed, aniseed oil, caraway, celery seed or oil, chili, cinnamon, cumin, fennel, lavender, marjoram, nutmeg, nutmeg oil, oregano, parsley, peppermint oil, raspberry leaf, rhubarb, rosemary, rosemary oil, saffron, sage, sage oil and thyme oil.